-To be published in 2024 by the Japanese American
+Published in 2024 by the Japanese American

-National Museum to accompany an exhibition of the
+National Museum to accompany an exhibition of the same title.

 An online exhibition at the Japanese American National